 Every wine lover has a few favorite combinations, but, every once in a while, even the most seasoned connoisseur comes by a fruit that flummoxes his or her taste buds, or just wants to shake things up with something new.
 So what fruit goes with wine?

 The basic rules—such as pairing mild fruits with mild, light wines and sweet, heavy fruit with more full-bodied varieties— provide a road map.
-For those who want to take the road less traveled, here are a few pairings that will wake up your palate and please your friends, as well.
+For those who want to take the road less traveled, here are a few wine and fruit pairings that will wake up your palate and please your friends, as well.

 Gala apples have a hint of cinnamon to their bouquet that makes them a perfect match for a complex Chianti.
 Galas are mild, and, normally, it's best to pair milder fruits with milder wines.
 That being said, for an interesting twist, eat the fruit with a bottle of 2009 Castellare Chianti Classico.
 This wine has a very dark and intense flavor that creates a complex taste experience with hints of the coming fall.
 Galas also pair well with Riesling and Pinot Noir—a wonderful treat for an intimate picnic while watching the leaves change color.